machinetranslate/machinetranslate.org/events/wmt.md

 ### Average score and average z-score

 For the **average score**, human assessment scores for translations are standardised according to each human assessor's overall mean and standard deviation.
 Then a system-level score is computed.

 **Average z-score** is a normalised version.
 It shows the distance between the average score for a system and the mean average score across all systems.

 Average score and average z-score are the main metrics used in the results for the translation shared task since WMT17.

 ### TrueSkill

 **TrueSkill** is a gaming rating system.
 Microsoft Research originally developed it for the Xbox Live gaming community.
 For WMT, TrueSkill was adapted to machine translation evaluation.

 For WMT14, WMT15 and WMT16, TrueSkill was used as the human evaluation ranking for all translation shared tasks.

+### Adequacy and fluency judgement

+In **adequacy and fluency judgement**, for each input, humans rank the output from each system for both adequacy and fluency, on five-point scales.

+Adequacy and fluency judgement was the official ranking for the translation shared task from WMT06 to WMT07.

 ### Relative ranking

 In **relative ranking**, for each input, humans rank the outputs from all systems.
 There is no absolute score or label, so there is no measure of absolute quality.

 The sequence-level rankings are used to calculate system-level rankings, for example with TrueSkill.

 Relative ranking was the official ranking for the translation shared task from WMT07 to WMT16.